Perfect Is Pointless: 16 Organization Rules You Can Follow

 De-clutter and organize your life.
-It sounds simple, right?
+It sounds straightforward, right?
 In reality, it is a key step in reaching bigger, better goals.
 So why do so many adults with attention deficit disorder fail to seek the help we need to get organized with adult attention deficit disorder (ADHD or ADD) and achieve a more streamlined life?

 Judith Kolberg suggests it’s a matter of perfectionism: We’re unable to do what it takes to get even a bit more organized because we worry that we won’t become perfectly organized.
 And as Kolberg, author of Conquering Chronic Disorganization, points out, there is no such thing as perfect organization.
 Life is capricious, and get-it-done strategies that work well today may prove useless tomorrow.

 The good news, says Kolberg, is that seemingly small changes can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility.

 Read on for easy ways to get your days in order.
 They may just become your new rules for life.